Vyral/justin-udy-recruiting/_posts/2022-02-16-when-you-should-be-responsible-for-making-fixes.md

 1:34 — Why easing the burden for your client is smart if you’re the linchpin of the transaction

-2:10 — Another story involving a property with a crack in the window and two hard-headed sides
+2:10 — Another story involving a property with a crack in the window and two hard-headed people

 3:00 — Why getting things done as quickly as possible is essential in this fast-moving market